Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Export vector tiles/README.md

 ## How to use the sample

 When the vector tiled layer loads, zoom in to the extent you want to export.
 The red box shows the extent that will be exported.
-Tap the "Export vector tiles" button to start the job.
+Tap the "Export vector tiles" button to start exporting the vector tiles.
 An error will show if the extent is larger than the maximum limit allowed.
 When finished, a new map view will show the exported result.

 ## How it works